 Be Precise

 Precision is essential when negating statements.
-Avoid ambiguity and ensure that your negations are clear and unambiguous.
+Avoid ambiguity and see to it that your negations are clear and unambiguous.

 FAQ About Negation of a Statement